s-andrews/aws_training_images/Launching_on_AWS.md

 If you want to run one of our images on Amazon AWS this is the set of instructions for how to do it.

+**Please note, running cloud services is NOT FREE and you will be charged per hour for running one of these images.
+Our standard training image costs aroudn £1 per day to run on Amazon EC2**

 1 Create an AWS account
 -----------------------